Insurgency in Khyber Pakhtunkhwa: Renewed Bajaur offensive

-Intensified drone strikes and border skirmishes with United States
+Intensified drone strikes and border skirmishes with the United States

 At the end of August 2008, the USAF stepped up its air attacks in the Federally Administered Tribal Areas.
 On 3 September 2008, the United States Army Special Forces teams laid a commando attack in a village near the Afghan border in South Waziristan.
 Additional airstrikes from unmanned drones in North Waziristan culminating on 8 September 2008, when a United States Air Force drone aircraft fired a number of missiles at a "guest house for militants arriving in North Waziristan."
 Around ~23 people were killed, but the operation's target, Jalaluddin Haqqani, was not among them.

 On 25 September 2008, the Pakistan military and the US military became involved in heavy border fighting on the Frontier border.
 The incident happened after two US military helicopters came under fire from Pakistan army troops.
 A US military spokesman insisted that they had been about 1+1/2 mi inside Afghanistan.
 Speaking at the United Nations, President Asif Zardari maintained that Pakistan would not tolerate violations of its sovereignty, even by its allies.
 President Zardari told the United Nations, "Just as we will not let Pakistani's territory to be used by terrorists for attacks against our people and our neighbours, we cannot allow our territory and our sovereignty to be violated by our friends", he said, without specifically citing the United States or the border flareup.

-Militants targeting of tribes
+Militant targeting of tribes

 On 10 October 2008, TTP militants beheaded four kidnapped pro-government tribal elders in the Charmang area of Bajaur.

 On 11 October 2008, a suicide bomber struck an anti-militant gathering of tribal elders just as they had decided to form a lashkar (tribal militia).
 At least 110 anti-Taliban tribesmen were killed and a further 125 were wounded.
 The suicide bomber drove his car into the gathering itself and blew himself up.
 The attack on the tribal council took place in Orakzai, normally a relatively quiet corner of the nation's chaotic tribal areas.